Mexico says kills top Zetas drug lord but body snatched

 Lazcano, also known as "Z-3," was one of Mexico's most-wanted men.
 Only Joaquin "Shorty" Guzman, boss of the Sinaloa Cartel, would represent a bigger prize to the government.

+Gonzalo Villanueva, a 46-year-old hotel worker in Mexico City, said Lazcano's killing of showed Calderon's policy was succeeding.

+"Before this one, no president had taken on the drug gangs.
+And let's hope the next government continues the fight," he said.

-Under Lazcano's leadership, the Zetas grew into a gang of more than 10,000 gunmen with operations stretching from the Rio Grande to deep into Central America.
+Under Lazcano's leadership, the Zetas grew into a gang of more than 10,000 gunmen with operations stretching from the Rio Grande, on the border with Texas, to deep into Central America.

-But the Zetas have lately appeared to be splitting, with a longstanding rivalry between Lazcano and his deputy Miguel Trevino, alias "Z-40," exploding into violence.
+But the Zetas have appeared to be splitting, with a longstanding rivalry between Lazcano and his deputy Miguel Trevino, alias "Z-40," exploding into violence in recent months.

 Alejandro Hope, a security analyst who formerly worked in the government intelligence agency, said most of the gang's leadership had been either captured or killed in the past year.